 Though the CDC reports between 90-95% of people with diabetes have type 2 diabetes, there is no definitive evidence that periodontal disease is more common in type 2 diabetes.
 The key is understanding that diabetes is a significant risk factor for periodontitis.
 In fact, periodontitis is the sixth-most frequent complication of diabetes, as reported in a 2020 article in Frontiers in Endocrinology.
 So, whether you're diagnosed with type one or type two, managing your diabetes, along with excellent oral care, is more important than what type of diabetes you have when it comes to gum disease.

 Managing gum inflammation and diabetes can be overwhelming, but you can do it!
-Maintaining excellent oral care, monitoring your mouth for gum disease, and regular dental visits will decrease both gum inflammation and risk of severe periodontal disease, increasing the quality of your life—and the quality of your smile.
+Maintaining excellent oral care, monitoring your mouth for gum disease, and getting regular dental care will decrease gum inflammation and risk of severe periodontal disease, increasing the quality of your life—and the quality of your smile.